-Our partnership with Montefiore Medical Center, the University Hospital and academic medical center for Einstein, advances clinical and translational research to accelerate the pace at which new discoveries become the treatments and therapies that benefit patients. learn more >
+In September 2015, Montefiore assumed operational and financial control of Einstein.
+Together they advance clinical and translational research to accelerate the pace at which new discoveries become the treatments and therapies that benefit patients.

 Dr. Bin Zhou has been awarded $2.4 million over four years by the National Heart, Lung, and Blood Institute in order to study the genetic pathways that regulate aortic valve biology and that mediate calcific aortic valve